davtwd/algorithmic-graph-theory/shortest-path/README.md

 To start finding the shortest path in a graph, we begin with the starting vertex and add it to a set called *𝜺*.
 Then we select a vertex from *𝜺* and look at all the edges coming out of it.
 Whenever we find a new vertex along the way, we add it to *𝜺* so we can explore it later.

-**Label set** - implementation of Dijkstra's algorithm - We first process the vertex from the set 𝜀 with the lowest label t(i)."
+**Label set** - implementation of Dijkstra's algorithm - We first process the vertex from the set 𝜀 with the lowest label t(i).